Bashir1999/alzheimers_data/README.md

  * What is the correlation between cholesterol levels (total, LDL, HDL, and triglycerides) and Alzheimer's diagnosis?
  * What is the relationship between head injuries and Alzheimer's? -- DONE
  * What are the major risk factors for Alzheimer's in different ethnic groups?
- * What is the effect of alcohol consumption on sleep quality among Alzheimer’s patients?
+ * What is the effect of alcohol consumption on sleep quality among Alzheimer’s patients? -- DONE
- * How do diet and physical activity levels interact to affect Alzheimer’s diagnosis?
+ * How do physical activity interact to affect Alzheimer’s diagnosis? -- DONE
+ * How do diet interact to affect Alzheimer’s diagnosis? -- DONE
- * What is the impact of memory complaints on Alzheimer’s diagnosis?
+ * What is the impact of memory complaints on Alzheimer’s diagnosis? -- DONE
  * Avg Cholesterol by Age Group -- DONE

 ## Sketches